mchopan/SiteBot/readme.md

 - IE11 not supported

 ## 📱 Mobile Support

-The chatbot automatically switches to a full-screen mode on mobile devices for better usability.
-All features including keyboard navigation (with virtual keyboards) are fully supported on mobile devices.
+Automatically switches to a beautiful full-screen experience on mobile devices!

 ## 🛠 Troubleshooting

 ### Common Issues
-1. **API Key Issues**: Ensure your API key is valid and has proper permissions
+1. **Styling not applying?** Make sure to stringify your customStyles object
-2. **Styling Issues**: Make sure to stringify customStyles object
+2. **AI not responding?** Verify your API key and provider settings
-3. **Framework Integration**: Check if Web Components are properly registered
+3. **Context not working?** Check your context-text format

 ### Error Messages
-- "API key is required": Configure aiconfig with valid API key
+- "API key required": Add your AI provider's API key
-- "Failed to load context file": Check text-file URL
+- "Please provide context": Add your company info in context-text
-- "Unsupported AI provider": Use one of the supported providers
+- "Invalid AI provider": Use one of the supported providers

-## 📝 License
+## 📄 License

 MIT License - feel free to use in any project!